AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 Clicking on the `Referenda` tab on the sidebar, under the `Democracy` tab, will display all of the referenda, including the ongoing ones, failed ones & executed ones.

-For the sake of this example, the referenda named **"Proposal for docs"** will be used.
+For the sake of this example, the referendum named **"Proposal for docs"** will be used.

 <Figure caption="Voting - 1" src={require('/docs/use/img/21_Subsquare_voting/voting_1.png').default } width="100%" />